jvprosser/CDE-Iceberg-demo/README.md

 I split the file into two halves and put them into my home folder on S3
 ## PREP
 1. Get on VPN
-2. drop table default.jvp_icewine_test;
+2. drop table default.cdp_icewine_test;
 3. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
-5. add an airflow connector to your hive VW and call it jvp-cde-hive-demo
+5. add an airflow connector to your hive VW and call it cdw-hive-demo
 6. Connection type = hive client wrapper, host = host from jdbc driver, login/password from workload account
 7. install the cde CLI,
 7. Create a CDE VC if needed, with Iceberg and session support